Long/Short Liquid Alternatives

 GIM believes that a broad market portfolio of stocks, constructed with a disciplined blend of proprietary, multi-factor models and down-side risk screens, may achieve superior long-term performance.
 The Total Market invests in and shorts companies with an attractive or unattractive combination of valuation, fundamental, earnings and technical characteristics, respectively.
 The portfolio is based on proprietary, multi-factor buy and sell models used to rank stocks within each sector.

 The competitive advantage of our Total Market portfolio is derived from the following key attributes:

 Quantitative discipline; fundamental insight Models based on intuitive fundamentals that drive performance

-Proprietary, diversified models for each sector Unique models for buying and selling
+Proprietary, diversified models for each sector Unique multi-factor stock selection models for buying and selling

 Benchmark-agnostic position weights Minimizes single-stock risk; avoids bias toward expensive stocks

 Integrates top-down and bottom-up analysis Target +/– 2% of industry group weightings relative to benchmark